Font size

 Summary

 Etiology of ILI & ARI.
-Among 7507 patients investigation, 15 (0.2%) respiratory samples were positive for influenza, including 8 cases of unsubtyped influenza A in 4 cities, 1 case of influenza A(H1N1)pdm09 in 1 city, 5 cases of influenza A(H3N2) in 3 cities and 1 case of influenza B in 1 city.
+Among 8719 patients investigation 106 (1.2%) respiratory samples were positive for influenza, including 14 cases of unsubtyped influenza A in 2 cities, 12 cases of influenza A(H1N1)pdm09 in 3 cities and 80 cases of influenza A(H3N2) in 12 cities.

-1 influenza virus A(H3N2) was isolated on MDCK cell culture in Saint-Petersburg NIC.
-Since the beginning of the season 1 influenza virus A(H3N2) was isolated.
+No influenza viruses were isolated on MDCK cell culture.
+Since the beginning of the season 2 influenza viruses A(H3N2) were isolated.

 Antigenic characterization.
-Since the beginning of the season 1 influenza A(H1N1)pdm09 has been antigenically characterized by the NICs.
-Virus was similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2025-2026 season.
+Since the beginning of the season 2 influenza have been antigenically characterized by the NICs, including: 1 influenza A(H1N1)pdm09 virus and 1 influenza A(H3N2) virus in Saint-Petersburg.
+Virus A(H1N1)pdm09 was similar to the reference strain A/Victoria/4897/22 recommended in the vaccines for the Northern Hemisphere countries for the 2025-2026 season, A(H3N2) virus was a drift variant of the reference strain A/Croatia/10136RV/23, also recommended in vaccines for countries in the Northern Hemisphere for the 2025-2026 season.

-In sentinel surveillance system clinical samples from 22 SARI patients were investigated by rRT-PCR for influenza, among them no positive cases were recognized.
-Among 22 SARI patients no positive cases of coronavirus SARS-CoV-2 were recognized.
-Among 22 SARI samples 5 (22.7%) cases of RhV were detected.
+In sentinel surveillance system clinical samples from 14 SARI patients were investigated by rRT-PCR for influenza, among them no positive cases were recognized.
+1 (7.1%) of 14 SARI patients was positive for coronavirus SARS-CoV-2.
+Among 14 SARI samples 2 (14.3%) cases of RhV were detected.

-Among from 36 ILI/ARI patients no positive cases of influenza were recognized.
-Among 36 ILI/ARI samples 3 (8.3%) cases of RhV infection were detected.
-Among 36 ILI/ARI patients no positive cases of coronavirus SARS-CoV-2 were recognized.
+Among from 34 ILI/ARI patients no positive cases of influenza were recognized.
+Among 34 ILI/ARI samples 4 (11.8%) cases of RhV were detected.
+Among 34 ILI/ARI patients no positive cases of coronavirus SARS-CoV-2 were recognized.

 COVID-19.
 The Federal Operational Headquarters for Combating the Novel Coronavirus Infection has discontinued the publication of weekly COVID-19 morbidity reports starting from epidemiological week 12.2025.
 This decision is due to the stabilization of the epidemiological situation regarding COVID-19 and the transition of the virus to the category of seasonal respiratory infections.